Contact UW Carbone Cancer Center for appointment scheduling, patient referrals and more information:

 The hematologic oncologists at the Carbone Cancer Center are committed to finding the best available treatment options for lymphoma patients and presenting these options and their risks in a way that allows patients to make informed choices.

 A key part of this process is to diagnose correctly the precise lymphoma type.
 Modern medical advances have led to better ways to diagnose lymphoma accurately.
 However, these new techniques require doctors with specialized training in lymphoma diagnosis.
-This is the job of pathologists that specialize in diseases of the blood and bone marrow.
+This is the job of pathologists that specialize in diseases of the blood and marrow.

 At UW we have four hematopathologists who are experts in this area, with a combined practice experience of more than 25 years.
 They review all biopsies performed either at the Carbone Cancer Center or elsewhere before treatment decisions are made.
 In our experience, our hematopathologists change or clarify the diagnosis in about 20 percent of cases coming from other institutions, sometimes with important implications regarding prognosis and proper treatment options.